GabrielPJL12/Architecture/decisions/hybrid-app.md

 ## Context and Problem Statement

 You are a team responsible for developing a new mobile app for a retail company.
 The app will allow customers to browse and purchase products, view their order history, and track the status of their deliveries.
 Additionally, the app will have a loyalty program feature, where customers can earn and redeem points for discounts on future purchases.
-The

 ## Decision Drivers